Electricity Is Everywhere

-Dielectric safety glasses are a great option in the home as well as in the workplace with the general rule being to always wear safety glasses, goggles or shields when working with energized equipment, when soldering or even being in the vicinity of operating machinery that is energized.
-When choosing safety glasses, be sure they are impact resistant as well as having a wraparound lens to provide near perfect orbital seal.
-Safety glasses that provide this seal help protect against flying objects such as fragments when cutting wires and even sparks and other flying particles.
+Dielectric safety glasses are a great option in the home as well, especially for the hobbyist or handyman, adding an extra level of protection against electrical shock.
+When choosing safety glasses, be sure they are ANSI Z87.1 certified as well as having a wraparound lens to provide a near-perfect orbital seal.
+Safety glasses that provide this seal helps protect against flying objects such as fragments when cutting wires and even sparks and other flying particles.

 Crews Law 2: A lightweight dielectric frame and wraparound lens offers an uninterrupted field of vision, paired with a greater coverage area to help prevent side impact.
 Available in a variety of lens tints for almost every application, with a soft nosepiece and TPR (Thermal Plastic Rubber) temple inserts.